Koelreuteria bipinnata: Description

 The leaves are alternate, bipinnately compound leaves; with an ovate shape and a pinnate venation, they have a green color which turns yellow in fall, leavelets measuring between 5–10 cm long.

 The flowers are small and yellow with a touch of red at the base, with four petals, produced in large branched panicles that are 20–50 cm long.
 They are showy and have a pleasant fragrance.
 They flower in the summer from July to August, more northerly, in middle Europe, in September.
 Flowers are hermaphroditic, having both male and female organs.

 The fruit is a three-lobed inflated papery capsule that is 3–6 cm long, of a faint reddish colour, showy, containing several hard, nut-like seeds which are 5–10 mm in diameter with a pink color.

 The bark is thin and brown.
 Branches are upright growing, bend down somewhat as the tree grows, they might break due to poor collar formation, pruning is required to build a strong branching structure and a single stem, if wished, and also for the pedestrians and vehicles clearance if necessary.
 The tree is characterized as a weak wooded tree.

-History and location
+Distribution

 The tree is native to Southern China; its discovery is credited to Delavay who collected it in Yunnan in 1886.